ioi-2017/tps/docs/README.md

 @subtask samples
 manual sample-01.in
 manual sample-02.in
-#uses a manually generated test from manual folder
+#uses a manually generated test from manual directory

 # a comment is here
 @testset ABC